Sony a7R III Mirrorless Camera Review

 My experience with Sony is about zero.
-Once upon a time, I shot an RX100 when it first came out.
+Once upon a time, I shot on a RX100 when it first came out.
 I loved the colors and snappiness of it.
 But I drowned the thing off the coast of Maui…

 That was the end of my Sony dreams.
 That was 2013.

-Now 2017 came along, I still haven’t picked up a Sony and Sony is dominating the market with this new full frame camera – the a9.
+Now 2017 came along, and I still haven’t picked up a Sony, even though they seem to be dominating the market with a new Sony full frame camera – the a9.
 Everyone is jumping ship to get their hands on a Sony a9.
 Shooters from Nikon, Canon, you name it.
 People were (are?) flocking to the a9.

 Sony a7R III Review | Intro